Danbury Municipal Airport

 Danbury Municipal Airport is a public use general aviation and commercial airport located three miles (5 km) southwest of the central business district of Danbury, in Fairfield County, Connecticut, United States.
-The airport became operational in 1930.
 The airport became operational in 1930 and has been administered by the City of Danbury, currently under the management of Michael Safranek.
 Additionally, the airport is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2017–2021, in which it is categorized as a regional reliever airport facility.